qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 Sometimes you went into a one-way portal and want to come back, but you forgot the coordinate where you come in.
 Use this command to come back.

 ### Hand Reach Tweak
 Creative players can break and place blocks in a longer range.
+This aims to make building easier.

-This can be disabled in the config.
+It can be disabled in the config.

 This mod adds a status effect `immersive_portals:longer_reach`.
 You can use `/effect give @p immersive_portals:longer_reach` to increase a player's hand reach.